I’ve made the argument that NASCAR needs at least a little practice. But what about qualifying? Does it have a place in post-pandemic NASCAR?

 - He lands in the third qualifying group 10.1% of the time

-What’s different here is that, which both the top and middle groups sometimes qualify below their ranking, the middle group also has the opportunity to qualify above their ranking.
+What’s different here is that, while both the top and middle groups sometimes qualify below their ranking, the middle group also has the opportunity to qualify above their ranking.
 With the current scheme, there’s no way for them to do that.
 If there were qualifying, about 30% of the time, they would.

 The guys who are really out of luck with this set up are the non-charter teams.
 You can argue that this is a needed benefit for having a charter, but one of the big positives about NASCAR is that a long-shot team can come into a race like Talladega or a road course and qualify well.